desultory/genTree/readme.md

 > Builtin bases such as `tini`, `glibc`, and `base` can be specified without a suffix to be used

+#### Inheritance

+USE flags will not be inherited from the parent unless `inherit_use` is set to true.

+FEATURES are inherited by default.

 ### Tar flters

 Several filters are available for use when packing layer tarballs: